-Composition/ 3 hours: Composition II (3)
+- Composition/ 3 hours: Composition II (3)

-Oral Communication/ 3 hours: Speech (3)
+- Oral Communication/ 3 hours: Speech (3)

-Mathematics/ 3 hours: College level Mathematics (3)
+- Mathematics/ 3 hours: College level Mathematics (3)

-Natural Science/ 6 hours (at least one laboratory course): Biological Science (3), Physical
+- Natural Science/ 6 hours (at least one laboratory course):

+- Biological Science (3)

-Science (3)
+- Physical Science (3)

-Humanities/ 9 hours (in at least two areas): the arts (3), literature (3), philosophy (3), foreign language (3)
+- Humanities/ 9 hours (in at least two areas):

+- o the arts (3),

+- o literature (3),

+- o philosophy (3),

+- foreign language (3)

+\NOTE: this course is only completed by candidates enrolled in the Initial certification program.
+Credit hours earned in this course will not be counted toward the degree.
-Social Sciences/ 9 hours: US history or American national government (3 hours), child psychology (3 hours); and 3 hours of Social Science Elective from history, political science, geography, economics, anthropology, psychology, sociology, or social science

-Multicultural/Global Perspectives Elective/3 hours -- if not satisfied in courses listed above
+Social Sciences/ 9 hours:

+- o US history or American national government (3 hours), - o child psychology (3 hours); and - 3 hours of Social Science Elective from history, political science, geography, economics, anthropology, psychology, sociology, or social science - Multicultural/Global Perspectives Elective/3 hours: if not satisfied in courses listed above

-NOTE: Students must also apply for admission to the College of Education with 12 hours or less to complete in the general education area.
-Admission to the College of Education requires the Basic Skills (TAP) test and a minimum GPA of 2.75 in general education with no grades below a C. Application for admission to the Masters Degree Program in Special Education is also required.
+Note: Students must also apply for admission to the College of Education with 12 hours or less to complete in the general education area.
+Admission to the College of Education requires the Basic Skills (TAP) test and a minimum GPA of 2.75 in general education with no grades below a C. Application for admission to the Master's Degree Program in Special Education is also required.
+A 3.0 GPA is required for full admission to the special education master's degree program.